montreeklim/heuristics_quadratic_facility_location/README.md

 ## Requirements for running the code
-Before cloning the code, make sure you have [git large file storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) installed.
-Note that the data files will not be properly downloaded if you just download the zip file.
+Before cloning the code, make sure you have [Git Large File Storage (Git LFS)](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) installed.
+Please see instructions for downloading and installing Git LFS on the linked website.
+Note that the data files will not function properly, due to their size, if you just download the zipped file.
+After installing Git LFS, clone the repository as usual (with `git clone`) to get the actual data files.
+Then, navigate into the required folder as usual (with `cd`) and pull the large data files with Git LFS (`git lfs pull`)

-Before running the code, make sure you have the below installed:
+Further, before running the code, make sure you have the below installed and linked with their respective paths (see instructions on installation on their respective pages):
 - python3
 - numpy
 - pandas